Jon Brockman: College career

 He played alongside future NBA players Brandon Roy and Bobby Jones and was named to the Pac-10 all-freshman team.
 He played in the 2006 NCAA tournament, in which Washington lost to UConn in the Sweet 16.
 Brockman led the Huskies in rebounds and was 7th in the Pac-10.
 He ended the season with four double-doubles.
 He has the second-highest total rebounds by a freshman in Husky history and was ranked 2nd in the Pac-10 with his 51.8 field goal percentage.

 Professional career

 Sacramento Kings (2009–2010)

 Brockman was selected 38th overall in the 2009 NBA draft by the Portland Trail Blazers, and his rights were later traded to the Sacramento Kings for the rights to Jeff Pendergraph.
 He averaged 5.4 points and 9.2 rebounds in the Las Vegas Summer League following the draft.

 Milwaukee Bucks (2010–2012)

-On July 21, 2010, Brockman was traded to the Milwaukee Bucks for Darnell Jackson and a 2011 second-round draft pick.
+On July 21, 2010, Brockman was traded to the Milwaukee Bucks for Darnell Jackson and a 2011 second-round draft pick in a sign-and-trade, signing a 3-year, $3 million contract.